realestate-com-au/stackup/README.md

     $ stackup myapp-test up -t template.json \
       --with-role arn:aws:iam::862905684840:role/deployment

-You can use the `--sercvice-role-arn` option to pass a specific IAM service role for CloudFormation to use for stack
+You can use the `--service-role-arn` option to pass a specific IAM service role for CloudFormation to use for stack
 operations:

     $ stackup myapp-test up -t template.json \